ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 formats that support the automated discovery, and machine (and human) usage of a Publisher's APIs, is listed below.

-The API Catalog document MUST include hyperlinks to API endpoints, and is RECOMMENDED to include useful metadata, such as usage policies, API version information, links to the OpenAPI Specification [OAS] definitions for each API, etc. If the Publisher does not include these metadata directly in the API Catalog document, they SHOULD make that metadata available at the API endpoint URIs they have listed (see {{api-catalog-example-linkset-bookmarks}} for an example).
+The API catalog document MUST include hyperlinks to API endpoints, and is RECOMMENDED to include useful metadata, such as usage policies, API version information, links to the OpenAPI Specification [OAS] definitions for each API, etc. If the Publisher does not include these metadata directly in the API catalog document, they SHOULD make that metadata available at the API endpoint URIs they have listed (see {{api-catalog-example-linkset-bookmarks}} for an example).

-Some suitable API Catalog document formats include:
+Some suitable API catalog document formats include:

 * A linkset in JSON Document format (section 4.2 of {{!RFC9264}}) of API endpoints and information to facilitate API usage.
-The linkset SHOULD include a profile parameter (section 5 of {{!RFC9264}}) with a Profile URI {{!RFC7284}} value of 'THIS-RFC-URL' to indicate the linkset is representing an API Catalog document as defined above.
+The linkset SHOULD include a profile parameter (section 5 of {{!RFC9264}}) with a Profile URI {{!RFC7284}} value of 'THIS-RFC-URL' to indicate the linkset is representing an API catalog document as defined above.
-Appendix A includes example API Catalog documents based on the linkset format.
+Appendix A includes example API catalog documents based on the linkset format.
 * An APIs.json document [APIsjson].
 * API bookmarks that represent an API entry-point URI, which may be